Skip to main content

 How it works

 The /add-ollama-tool skill adds a stdio-based MCP server inside the agent container.
-The MCP server exposes two tools:
+The MCP server exposes these tools:

 ollama_list_modelsLists all locally installed Ollama models